 Using Teams as your central communication platform and integrating Direct Routing capabilities enables you to consolidate all you communication systems into one place.
 Our unique Callroute Direct Routing technology offers instant integration so you can place calls from Teams in minutes, and our flexible per-channel pricing offers significant cost savings so you pay for the demand your business needs rather than every user.

-If you want to learn more about integrating with Teams, check out our free downloadable resource — A Guide to Microsoft Teams.
 If you already have Teams, experiment with how real calling capabilities can improve workflows using our Direct Routing solution.